 The entry fee charged for the Agility Finals will be determined by the Board of Directors.
 Exhibitors will be notified of the entry fee on their invitation/entry form.
 Dogs will not be allowed to enter a portion of the rounds.
 If they enter the Finals, they must enter all rounds available for their division.
-Entry fees will be refunded if a competitor withdraws prior to the event and the spot is filled by an alternate.
+Entry fees will be refunded (less the processing fee) if a competitor withdraws prior to the event deadline for changes in the National Specialty premium and the spot is filled by an alternate.
+If an alternate enters after this deadline, they will not receive a finalist ribbon nor appear in the catalog.
+Effective April 27, 2025, for the 2025 Finals.
 Entry fees will be used to cover any expenses that may be incurred while putting on the Agility Finals as well as for awards.
 The Nationals Committee will submit their expenses to the ASCA Board of Directors.